dotnet/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 would mitigate this to some extent.

 ### Bugs
 - Inadequate samples.
-Are thre other bits which modify instruction behavior which we missed.
+Are there other bits which modify instruction behavior which we missed?
 - Parser/Table generator implementation bugs.
-Does the parser do what it was intended to do
+Does the parser do what it was intended to do?

 ## Reasons to regenerate the file